janosrusiczki/rusiczki.net/_drafts/build-and-deploy-your-jekyll-site-with-travis.markdown

       on:
         branch: master

-`skip_cleanup` ensures that the result of the build is not deleted before we want to transfer it and the `rsync` command copies over the contents of the *_site* directory.
-The `--delete-after` flag's effect is that it will clean the directory on the hosting server before uploading the freshly built site so that there are no left overs or forgotten files.
+`skip_cleanup` ensures that the result of the build is not deleted before we want to transfer it. `--delete-after`'s effect is that it will clean the directory on the hosting server before uploading the freshly built site so that there are no left overs or forgotten files.

+And with this we're done!